Auto dialer Vs Predictive dialer: What distinguishes the two?

 One factor in deciding the performance of your calling campaigns is your agents’ productivity.
-The time they spend not talking to your contacts can cost your campaign a few cents.
+The time they spend not talking to your contacts can cost your campaign money.

 Auto dialers and predictive dialers help you solve that problem.